ultraio/docs-blockchain/docs/game-developers/unity/index.md

 We provide an example project which you can download and explore.
 It not only uses the Ultra Unity Plugin, but also integrates

 [Bombers Example Project](https://github.com/ultraio/unity-bombers)

-We need to cover:

--   What is the Unity plugin
--   What does the Unity plugin do?
--   where to get the unity plugin
--   how to install it
--   how to use it to connect to the ultra client
-    -   what do you need? (auth links, client_id)